barriehadfield/reactrb-showcase/README.md

 which will download `webpack-dev-server` and other components into your `node-modules` folder.

 One final thing we need to do is add the entry point to our Rails application so Webpack can hot-load its assets in development mode.
-This must be added __BEFORE__ your other `_javascript_include_tag`
+This must be added __BEFORE__ your other `_javascript_include_tag`, so your `assets\javascripts\application.js` should look like this
 ```
 <head>
 	<title>ReactrbShowcase</title>